UWRobotRacing/RobotRacing2018/README.md

 ### Description:

-    This repository contains the last competition code (2017).
-This code is used for the IARRC 2017.
+    This repository contains the current competition code (2018).
+This code is used for the IARRC 2018.
 This code currently handles LIDAR mapping, trajectory rollout, PID speed control, lane detection and traffic light detection.

 ### Moving forward:
-    This code base should be integrated with the overall UWRobotics code such that modularity can be achieved.
+    This code base should be integrated with the overall UWRobotics code such that modularity can be achieved?

 ### Contributers for the current code:

+* Toni Ogunmade
+* Jack Xu
+* Angela Gu
+* Brian Tran

+### Past Contributers (2014-2017):

 * Matthew Post
-* Toni Ogunmade
 * Praveen Dorairaj
 * Ivy Xing
 * Aditya Matam

-### Past Contributers (2014-2016):

 * Ee Ern Low
 * Sirui Song
 * Michael Smart